CoderTristan/AITravelAgent/README.md

       └── Generate final response
 ```

-The AI agent uses function calling to determine when additional information is required.
-External tools are executed asynchronously, and retrieved data is combined with conversation context before generating a response.
+The AI agent uses function calling to determine when additional information is needed.
+External tools are executed asynchronously, and retrieved data is combined with context before generating a response.
 ---
 ## Engineering Challenges
-- Designed an asynchronous agent architecture capable of handling multi-step planning workflows
+- Designed an agent architecture capable of handling multi-step planning workflows
 - Integrated 5+ real-time APIs for weather, forecasting, geocoding, and location discovery
-- Implemented LLM function calling for dynamic tool execution
+- Implemented LLM function calling for tool execution
 - Built persistent conversation memory using AWS DynamoDB
 - Connected local LLM inference with cloud-based application infrastructure
 - Implemented Google OAuth 2.0 authentication and user sessions